apeskinian/p5_treasures_untold/README.md

 ## Ecommerce Business Model

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss the business model for your e-commerce project.
-An example is provided below that aligns closely with **Boutique Ado's B2C** strategy.
-Be sure to align to your own project requirements.

-⚠️ --- END --- ⚠️

-This site sells goods to individual customers, and therefore follows a **Business to Customer** model.
-It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.
+Treasures Untold follows a **Business to Customer** model selling rare curated magical items from the Disney realms to customers.

+The revenue model focuses on a one-time purchase system as there are no services offered which would require a reccuring payment.
+There is also incentivised engagement in the form of [easter eggs](#easter-eggs) that give surprise discounts.

-It is still in its early development stages, although it already has a newsletter, and links for social media marketing.
+Treasures Untold is in its exciting early stages of development and already features a newsletter and social media links to connect with its growing community.

-Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.
+Using social media platforms such as Facebook can help to build a community of users around the business.
+Content such as product showcases, behind the scenes procurement videos and polls can help to drive sales.

-A newsletter list can be used by the business to send regular messages to site users.
-For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!
+The newsletter can be used to inform site users of new products that arrive, current promotional events and more.

 ## SEO & Marketing